mozilla/policy-templates/README.md

   }
 }
 ```
-### DisableDeveloperTools
+### DisableBuiltinPDFViewer
-This policy removes access to all developer tools.
+This policy disables the built in PDF viewer.
+PDF files are downloaded and sent externally.
 ```
 {
   "policies": {
-    "DisableDeveloperTools": true
+    "DisableBuiltinPDFViewer": true
   }
 }
 ```